google/dwh-migration-tools/README.md

 or the Translation Service.
 For more information, [read the tool documentation](https://cloud.google.com/bigquery/docs/generate-metadata).

     The Dumper requires Java 8 or higher.
-You can check whether you have a recent enough version of Java installed by running the command `java -version`.
+To check Java version run the command `java -version` or refer to Java vendor documentation.

 - **Batch SQL Translation Client:** Command line utility to run a Batch SQL Translation job with support for macro expansion/unexpansion.
 For more